 Methanol is a toxic alcohol that is typically used as a solvent, pesticide or alternative fuel source.
 Exposure to methanol can cause a number of symptoms including headache, nausea, vomiting, blurred vision, permanent blindness, seizures, coma, permanent damage to the nervous system or even death.
 Anyone who is experiencing symptoms is asked to seek immediate treatment.

 The CDC is advising consumers to use hand sanitizer only when soap is not available.
-Consumers should look for products that are alcohol-based and contain at least 60% of alcohol.
+Consumers should look for alcohol-based products containing at least 60% of alcohol.
 The best way to prevent the spread of infections is to wash your hands with plain soap and water for at least 20 seconds, health officials say.

 If You Have Been Affected